ghaiklor/sails-service-mailer/README.md

 Each of Mailer instances has only one method

-- send(config) - In config you can override pre-defined options when you created instance.
+### send(config)

+`config` - Configuration object with mail options like `from`, `to`, etc... `config` will mix up to pre-defined config.

 Returns Promise.

 ## Examples

 All of this examples contains all the transporter configuration keys.
 And most of them is optional.

 ### DirectMailer